stormblog/sircmpwn.github.io/_posts/2017-10-09-Future-of-sway.md

 All of this work has been possible thanks to a contingent of highly motivated contributors who have done huge amounts of work for wlroots, writing and maintaining entire subsystems far faster than I could have done it alone.
-I really cannot understate the importance of these contributors.
+I really cannot overstate the importance of these contributors.
 Thanks to their contributions, most of my work is in organizing development and merging pull requests.
 From the bottom of my heart, [thank you](https://github.com/swaywm/wlroots/graphs/contributors).